 Today I’m talking all about adaptogenic herbs.
-And I am psyched to introduce you to my dear friend Dr. Aviva Romm, a midwife, a Yale-trained MD, a herbalist, mother, grandmother and now author!
-She’s even a mentor in my upcoming Apprenticeship Program, (learn all about it in this free video series here).
+And I am psyched to introduce you to my dear friend Dr. Aviva Romm, a midwife, a Yale-trained MD, a herbalist, mother, grandmother and author.

 Basically she’s a genius, but so humble and kind.
 You know when you meet someone and you just click?
 Like you are long lost soul sisters who have known each other forever?

 Best feeling ever isn’t it?!

 This is how I felt when I met Aviva two summers ago.
 I’ve been following her work for a few years (and am such a fangirl), so of course when we met, I was trying not to do something crazy like burst into tears.
 Haha!
 For real though, Aviva is a gem.

 So, what’s the problem with women’s health these days?

 Okay, seriously.
 Where do I even begin?
 Most women today are walking around in a foggy, fatigued, frazzled haze.
 I see it ALL THE TIME in my line of work.

 Crazy period problems, exhaustion, fertility issues, brain fog, a variety of hormonal imbalances, autoimmune conditions – check, check, check.

 Millions of women suffer from these seemingly unrelated ailments, bouncing from specialist to specialist, without knowing that these are intrinsically connected symptoms.

 Based on Aviva’s decades of experience working with women at all life stages, she’s concluded that we’re living in pure survival mode most of the time.
 She even coined the term Survival Overdrive Syndrome, in reference to the connection between the chronic overwhelm women feel, and it’s myriad health impacts.